• Construction site for the Exchange at Spring Hill development.

 Housing Those in Need

 All 274 units are rent and income restricted, and affordable for low- to very low-income individuals and their families.
-On average, the rents are 26% below market rents, with some units set aside for people with developmental disabilities or mental illness.
+On average, the rents are 26% below market rents.

 Some units are also set aside for people with either developmental disabilities or mental illness.